 None of the above 11 cases have been investigated deeply.
 Various investigations are announced and ended in dead files and archived into oblivion.
-To date no elected officials or candidates for elective office by the NPP has made a referral of the case of the brother of Governor Dennis Rivera to the the Office of Government Ethics.
+To date, no elected officials or candidates for elective office by the NPP have made a referral of the case of the brother of the Governor and Dennis Rivera to the Office of Government Ethics.

 If given the economic resources and guidance, federal investigative and judicial agencies can pursue the trail and footprints of money (follow the money) stolen by public officials and begin a process of ending corruption restoring confidence of the people in our democratic institutions and private sectors.
 This should be a Washington priority.

 Corruption is immortal and it will continue as the ambitions of man controls the minds and consciences of human beings.
-We live in a country whose government approves thousands of laws and amendments to laws which are never enforced or implemented.
-That impunity and passivity, alienation and ignorance of the people opens the way for mediocrity to aspire, run, dominate and control the elective positions to loot what remains of government financial resources.
+We live in a country whose government approves thousands of laws and amendments to laws that are never enforced or implemented.
+That impunity and passivity, alienation, and ignorance of the people open the way for mediocrity to aspire, run, dominate and control the elective positions to loot what remains of government financial resources.

 The weight of public corruption is sinking the People of Puerto Rico.
-The recent statement of the U.S. Senate Majority Leader, Mitch McConnell expressing his unwillingnes to assign “one cent of Federal funds to deal with crisis” is emblematic of Washington.s distrust of Puerto Rican elected officials.
-Harder times will come to the Isnald’s residents/ Get ready, wake up, defend your dignity and strive to resolve not only the serious problem of corruption around the social environment of Puerto Rico, but also the fundamental problem is the status.
+The recent statement of the U.S. Senate Majority Leader, Mitch McConnell expressing his unwillingness to assign “one cent of federal funds to deal with the crisis” is emblematic of Washington.s distrust of Puerto Rican elected officials.
+Harder times will come to the Isnald’s residents/ Get ready, wake up, defend your dignity and strive to resolve not only the serious problem of corruption around the social environment of Puerto Rico but also the fundamental problem is the status.

-In closin, I like to share a quote from the writer Ernest Hemingway of his book, “Farewell to Arms”
+In closing, I like to share a quote from the writer Ernest Hemingway of his book, “Farewell to Arms”

 “The world breaks everyone and then some are strong at the broken parts.
 But those who can not break it kills.
 Kill the good, the very gentle and the very brave impartially.
 If you are none of these, you can be sure that they will kill you too, but will not in a hurry! “

-In colonialism the Metropolis controls more the people by their ignorance and passivity than with the force of violence – If we do not act now … when will we do?
+In colonialism the Metropolis controls more the people by their ignorance and passivity than with the force of violence or the content – If we do not act now … when will we do?